isaziconsulting/XRayFrontSideDetection/index.md

 To find weights for filter banks that extract good features, weights are iteratively adjusted such that Agni best predicts the orientation of a given x-ray.
 The extent to which a prediction is correct is measured using a loss function.
 As a loss function we use binary cross-entropy.
 To adjust weights we used [Adam](https://arxiv.org/abs/1412.6980), a gradient descent optimiser.

-A 100 iterations/epochs of training were suffient for our model to converge.
+A 100 iterations/epochs of training were sufficient for our model to converge.

 <center>
     <img src="assets/acc.png" alt="X-Ray containing sensitive information" style="width: 350px;"/>